Will Support at Home or the NDIS fund my footwear?

 Only plan-managed and self-managed NDIS clients can obtain their footwear from us.
 NDIA-managed ("agency-managed") clients can spend their NDIS funds only with registered NDIS providers.

-The NDIS only funds footwear specifically for disability and requires a relevant health practioner's recommendation.
+The NDIS funds footwear only that is specifically for disability and often requires a relevant health practioner's recommendation.
 The eligible footwear is more narrowly defined than that of Support at Home.

 NDIS eligibility is based on "custom-made", "modified" or "adaptive" items specifically needed for disability.
 Of these, we provide only "adaptive" footwear, which for NDIS purposes means footwear needed for disability that has been manufactured to cater for particular health needs.

 The shoes we consider "adaptive" can be found by clicking on an "Adaptive Footwear" tag in our website search filters or viewing our Adaptive Footwear page.
-Our opinion on which of our stocked styles are adaptive is not a guarantee that the footwear qualifies.
+Our opinion on which of our stocked styles are adaptive is not a guarantee that the footwear qualifies for NDIS funding at all, nor that the classification of a particular footwear style as "adaptive" implies its eligibility for NDIS funding for a particular participant.